LAST REVIEWED Dec 10 2020 8 MIN READ

 Most 401(k) plans sponsored by an employer are either a traditional or a Roth plan.
 These accounts differ in how the account owner pays taxes.
 In a traditional 401(k), you pay taxes when you retire.
 In a Roth account, taxes are due when you invest your money.
 In other words, the money for your retirement comes out of your paycheck after you pay income taxes on those funds, not before.
 However, you enjoy a deferred tax benefit because you can withdraw the money in retirement without paying income tax.

 Think about when your tax burden will likely peak to determine whether a traditional or Roth 401(k) account is most appropriate for your needs.
 If you have not been working for very long, you will probably be in a higher tax bracket when you retire and should consider a Roth 401(k).

 If you are near the apex of your career, a traditional 401(k) account may be a better choice because you will likely land in a lower tax bracket after you retire.
 You may also want to opt for a traditional 401(k) if you like the idea of getting your tax payments out of the way long before you retire.
 Want the best of both worlds?
 You can even divide your maximum 401(k) contributions between traditional and Roth accounts each year to optimize your tax advantages.

 At Human Interest, we specialize in 401(k) plans for small and medium-sized businesses.
-We offer flexible, customized plans designed to give employees the maximum advantage from their retirement savings.
+We offer flexible, customized plans designed to give employees the biggest chance to build their retirement savings.
 Complete our online form to learn more and get started today.